-This task serves to determine to which selection committee your application will be assigned.
-Applications related to health research will be channeled to the Canadian Institutes of Health Research (CIHR) selection committee, those related to natural sciences and/or engineering to the Natural Sciences and Engineering Research Council (NSERC) selection committee, and those related to social sciences and/or humanities will go to the Social Sciences and Humanities Research Council (SSHRC) selection committee.
-For more information, please refer to Selecting the Appropriate Federal Granting Agency.
-When applying to the SSHRC area of research, please also consider the information found on SSHRC's website.
+The Proposed Field of Research serves to determine to which selection committee your application will be assigned.
+Applications related to health research will be channeled to the

+Canadian Institutes of Health Research (CIHR) selection committee, those related to natural sciences and/or engineering to the Natural Sciences and Engineering Research Council (NSERC) selection committee, and those related to social sciences and/or humanities will go to the Social Sciences and Humanities Research Council (SSHRC) selection committee.
+For more information, please refer to Selecting "Social Sciences and/or Humanities," please also consider the information found on SSHRC's website.

-If you aren't sure of the most appropriate research area, please send an email to banting@cihr-irsc.gc.ca with a one-page summary of the proposed research to get confirmation; this process can take up to 5 business days.
+If you aren't sure of the most appropriate field of research, please send an email to banting@cihr-irsc.gc.ca with a one-page summary of the proposed research to get a recommendation; this process can take up to 5 business days.
+Please note that it remains the applicant's responsibility to select the field of research that best suits their application.